duleorlovic/blog/_posts/2015-12-10-angular-begginer-examples.markdown

   lowerCamelCase is used for factory names that won't be new'ed.
 Controllers and services should be UpperCased.

-  Filenames are lowerCamerCase, but folders are underscored `src/app/menu_items/menuItems.jade`.
+  Filenames are lowerCamerCase, but folders are underscored or dashed `src/app/menu_items/menuItems.jade`.
 Template always match controller name

 * [johnpapa style guide](https://github.com/johnpapa/angular-styleguide#controlleras-controller-syntax)